costinm/istio-install/istio/README.md

 ## Introduction

-This chart bootstraps all istio [components](https://istio.io/docs/concepts/what-is-istio/overview.html) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps core istio [components](https://istio.io/docs/concepts/what-is-istio/overview.html) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+For a new installation, this is the first component that needs to be installed.

+For migrating to the new version, you must start with migrating the ingress and certificates, to avoid traffic loss.

 ## Chart Details

+This will install the core CRDs and resources used by istio.

-This chart can install multiple istio components as subcharts:
+This chart can install multiple istio components as subcharts.
+We are in process of moving them to standalone namespaces and charts:
-- ingress
-- ingressgateway
-- egressgateway
 - sidecarInjectorWebhook
 - galley
 - mixer
-- pilot
 - security(citadel)
-- grafana
 - prometheus
 - servicegraph
 - tracing(jaeger)